biicode/docs/c++/configuration_files/biicode-conf.rst

 [parent]
 ------------

-``[parent]`` section tells you  *"who is your parent version"*, the latest published version from your local block and looks like this:
+``[parent]`` section tells you  *"who is your parent version"*, the remote version corresponding to your local block and looks like this:

+Indicates the version of the remote block being edited .
 *biicode.conf*

 .. code-block:: text